 Tin (II) oxide nanosheet has been prepared using a simple reflux in the presence of the ionic liquid.
 This method produces SnO in good yield with no requirement of high temperature/pressure and calcination.
-This study demonstrates the 1-pentyl-3-methylimidazolium bromide may be a suitable template for the formation of SnO with nanosheet morphology.
-Different molar ratio of ionic liquid and sodium hydroxide in the presence of SnCl,-2H2O were investigated for preparation of

-SnO with different size and morphology.
-The results show that SnO with high purity and uniform size distribution was obtained using 1:4:4 molar ratios of SnCl2/NaOH/IL by simple reflux method.
+This study demonstrates that the 1-pentyl-3-methylimidazolium bromide may be a suitable template for the formation of SnO with nanosheet morphology.
+Different molar ratios of ionic liquid and sodium hydroxide in the presence of SnCl2·2H2O were investigated for preparation of SnO with different size and morphology.
+The results showed that SnO was obtained with high purity and uniform size distribution using 1:4:4 molar ratios of SnCl2/NaOH/IL by simple reflux method.
 X-ray diffraction (XRD) analysis confirmed the crystalline nature of SnO with orientation in (001), (101), (110), (002), (200), (112) and (103) planes at 18.39, 29.86, 33.30, 37.27, 47.91, 50.83 and 57.40° values.
-Microflowers with nanosheet subunits (thickness of sheets ~60 nm) were elucidated by scanning electron microscope (SEM).
+Microflowers were elucidated with nanosheet subunits (thickness of sheets ~60 nm) by scanning electron microscope (SEM).
 The products may be good candidates for photocatalytic applications in dye removal.